theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 You are free to choose the name of the class, but there are some rules:

 - The name can only contain letters and digits.
 - Spaces are not allowed inside class names.
 Spaces can be used to add multiple classes to the same element.
-For example: `class="intro promotional-text"` gives the element 2 classes: intro, and promotional-text.
+For example: `class="intro centered-text"` gives the element 2 classes: intro, and centered-text.
 - Use a dash `-` or and `_` to create word breaks inside a class name.
-- It's best to use structural, semantic names that have nothing to do with the visual properties of an element, for example: better `intro` rather than `big-text`, or `blue-text`.
-If you decide to change the color of the text later on, the name `blue-text` might become confusing.

 Once you added a `class` attribute, you can target it in the CSS by adding a period `.` in front of the name: